 Little did I know that eating at restaurants comes with consequences such as a lot of fat and unnecessary calories.

 One of my former students, Sarah, worked at Olive Garden and shared the ingredients in my favorite dishes.
 As a result, I decided to make my favorite Olive Garden recipes at home.

 Sometimes, learning the hard way shapes how we cook at home.

-So, I set out to make a healthy version of Pasta Fagioli Soup to serve my family.
-Of course, my version adds a few extra ingredients because that's just how I roll.
+So, I set out to make a healthy version of this pasta vegetable soup to serve my family.
+But, of course, my version adds a few extra ingredients because that's just how I roll.

 Olive Garden Calories in Fagioli Soup and my other favorites revealed

 Out of curiosity, I checked the fat and calories in my selections at Olive Garden; call it an eye-opening event!

 - Pasta Fagioli Soup: 150 calories; 5 grams of fat; 2 grams saturated fat

 - Olive Garden Salad: 150 calories; 10 grams of fat; 1.5 grams saturated fat